-“Material Misstatement of Quarterly Fuel Quantity” means any discrepancy, omission, or misreporting, or aggregation of the three, identified in the course of validation or verification services that leads a verification team to believe that the regulated entity's reported fuel quantity per fuel pathway code per quarter contains one or more errors that, individually or collectively, result in an overstatement or understatement greater than 5 percent.
+“Material Misstatement of Quarterly Fuel Quantity” means any discrepancy, omission, or misreporting, or aggregation of the three, identified in the course of validation or verification services that leads a verification team to believe that the regulated entity's reported fuel quantity per fuel pathway code per quarter contains one or more errors that, individually or collectively, result in an overstatement or understatement greater than 5.00 percent.
 Material misstatement is calculated separately, pursuant to section 95501(b)(9), for each quarterly fuel quantity per fuel pathway code.
 All correctable errors identified must be fixed prior to the completion of the verification services to receive a positive or qualified positive verification statement.

+“Missing Data” means a loss of reliable data for a period of time during which a piece of data is not collected, is invalid, or is collected while the measurement device is not in compliance with the applicable quality-assurance requirements, including calibration requirements.

 “Modified Nelson Complexity Score” means a Nelson Complexity Score that is calculated without including lube oil and asphalt capacity, as set forth in section 95489(d)(1)(A).

 “Motor Vehicle” has the same meaning as defined in section 415 of the Vehicle Code.